Skip to content

 ← Top Stories

-Oakland has the data: Ceasefire cut gun violence in half by targeting the 0.5% driving it, Flock cameras slashed carjackings 66%, and the Coliseum site could anchor a real recovery.
-Instead, the city let Ceasefire lapse, runs the thinnest police force in America solving 1-in-200 property crimes, botched a $125M stadium sale — and now the City Council wants voters to approve a 125% pay raise to $318K per member while running a nine-figure deficit.
+Oakland Ceasefire cut gun violence in half by targeting the 0.5% driving it, Flock cameras slashed carjackings 66%, and the Coliseum site could anchor recovery — but the city let Ceasefire lapse, runs the thinnest police force in America solving 1-in-200 property crimes, lost all three pro sports teams, and now leads the nation in property crime while Mayor Barbara Lee claims the turnaround is a model for other cities.

 Read Top Post